MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/licenses/manage-licenses-for-devices.md

 > [!IMPORTANT]
 > Office 365 ProPlus for Education (device) is only available to Education A3 and A5 volume licensing customers.

 To begin, you create a group in the Azure Active Directory admin center, and then assign devices to the group.
-To learn more about device licensing, including device requirements, what types of groups you can use, and how to configure Office 365 ProPlus to use device licensing, see [Device licensing for Office 365 ProPlus for Education customers](https://go.microsoft.com/fwlink/p/?linkid=2094216).
+To learn more about device licensing, including device requirements, what types of groups you can use, and how to configure Microsoft 365 Apps for enterprise to use device licensing, see [Device licensing for Office 365 ProPlus for Education customers](https://go.microsoft.com/fwlink/p/?linkid=2094216).

 > [!IMPORTANT]
 > You must be a Global admin to complete the tasks in this article.